zackazicko/brandeis-strangers/VERCEL_DEPLOYMENT.md

 If your application can't access environment variables after deployment:

-1. Verify that you've used the `NEXT_PUBLIC_` prefix for browser-accessible variables
+1. Verify that you've used the `NEXT_PUBLIC_` prefix for all variables
-2. Check the browser console for any errors related to undefined environment variables
+2. Check that you've added the variables to all environments (Production, Preview, Development)
 3. Ensure you've redeployed the application after adding the variables
-4. Check that the environment variables are added to the correct project in Vercel
+4. Check the browser console for any error messages about missing environment variables

-## Local vs. Vercel Environment Variables

-This application is configured to check for environment variables in both formats:

-- `REACT_APP_*` format for local development with Create React App
-- `NEXT_PUBLIC_*` format for Vercel deployment

-This allows the application to work seamlessly in both environments.
+5. Verify the exact variable names match what the application expects